gautam3080/Grid_Slicer/README.md

 # Grid Slicer
- Shoots a bullet that slice through grid
+In this game, a shooter fires a bullet that slices through tiles of one color (red, green, or blue).
+If the sliced part is disconnected from the main section of that color, it falls off and is destroyed.